Xfce user repositories

-Delete your user repositories
+Deleting your user repositories

 ssh email@example.com D -h

-As an example you can delete the xfwm4 repository we created earlier as follows:
+For example, you can delete the xfwm4 repository we created earlier as follows:

 # unlock the repository to allow deletion ssh firstname.lastname@example.org D unlock users/$user/xfwm4 # remove the repository from the server ssh email@example.com D rm users/$user/xfwm4